 When should you use chan / ฉัน or dichan / ดิฉัน to refer to yourself?
 Why do guys use chan / ฉัน instead of phom / ผม sometimes?
 Get your answers now!

-You should know by now that in Thai language, “I” for guys is different from “I” for girls.
 For English and Chinese speakers, this might prove to be really confusing.
 But this is the case for other languages besides Thai.
 For example, in Japanese, guys can refer to themselves using “boku / 僕” but you won’t hear a female calling herself “boku / 僕”.
-It’s just plain weird 😬 All these different nuances in languages makes Thai translation no mean feat.
+It’s just plain weird 😬 While males can refer to themselves as “chan”, females never use the word “phom” to say “I”.
+This is just the way the Thai language is.

 9 ways to say “I” in Thai Language